Keyword Density Checker

 Is there an ideal keyword density percentage for SEO?

 There is no universal ideal number.
 A useful page should read naturally first.
-Density becomes helpful when it reveals obvious overuse, weak topical coverage, or repeated phrases that make the copy sound forced.
+The keyword density checker is most helpful when it reveals obvious overuse, weak topical coverage, or repeated phrases that make the copy sound forced.

 When should I use case-sensitive matching?